-As you probably know, the American Disabilities Act enforces handicapped and disabled individuals right to appropriate accommodation such as braille lettering on signs or handicap parking spaces.
-ADA compliance is mandatory for physical locations, but what about ADA Website Compliance?
+As you probably know, the American Disabilities Act enforces handicapped and disabled individuals’ right to appropriate accommodation such as braille lettering on signs or handicap parking spaces.
+ADA compliance is mandatory for physical locations, but what about ADA Website Compliance for websites?

 There are currently no official guidelines for ADA website compliance.
 That doesn’t mean you can’t be sued.
 Websites can and do get sued for inadequate accommodation for those with disabilities.
 Such was the case when Scribd settled a lawsuit filed by the National Federation of the Blind.
 But if there are no official guidelines yet for ADA law as it pertains to websites, how did that even happen?

 For a private claim to be stated under the disability act, plaintiffs must allege the following three things:

 - They are disabled as recognized the American Disability Act

 - The defendant operates, owns, or leases the “place of public accommodation” in question

 - The defendant denied the plaintiff equal opportunity to the services the defendant offers

 A “place of public accommodation” is ambiguous, and thus there is some debate about what constitutes this term other than the 12 examples described in the statute.
 This lack of specificity has resulted in three different legal approaches to whether or not a website can be considered “public accommodation.”